Melissa is a self-taught and devoted crocheter. Today she creates her own patterns and teaches others the art of crochet.

-How to Crochet Baby Booties for Beginners
+How to Make Crochet Baby Shoes: Step-by-Step

 Baby booties are probably one of (if not the) easiest projects to crochet.
 Like hats, they work up very quickly and are great projects for the beginning crocheter.

 The following instructions are using a fairly generic pattern, but once you have the basics down, you can jazz these little guys up and create a wide variety of baby shoes.

 You will need the following supplies for this project:

 - Sport weight yarn in the color of your choice

 - Crochet hook (size D, G, H, I, or size needed to obtain gauge)